 Of all respondents, 459 (93%) described themselves as residents of Eurobodalla Shire.
 Forty respondents were business owners or representatives, of whom 28 were also residents of the Shire.

-Table 2: Resident of Eurobodalla/ Business owner or representative
+Table 2.
+Resident of Europodalia/ Dusiness owner of representative --

 Resident of Eurobodalla Business owner or representative Total

 Resident of Eurobodalla 431 28 459

 Other 20 12 32

 Total 451 40 491